-Shane Beazley, who was the head chef at Mart130 is behind the stoves, turning out a breakfast menu that includes everything from lambs fry to French toast.
-Already, John Gorilla’s potato hash is proving a local favourite, thanks to the addition of Kaiserfleisch, a German delicacy of smoked pork belly.
+Behind the stoves, a breakfast menu that includes everything from lambs fry to French toast is turned out.
+John Gorilla’s potato hash is proving a local favourite, thanks to the addition of Kaiserfleisch, a German delicacy of smoked pork belly.

 Lunch options include bacon butties, toasted bagels and salads.
-The highlight is what Wilson describes as a killer chicken sandwich.
-It’s made from organic roast chicken with homemade stuffing and aioli.
 There’s also a heap of sweet treats on offer, including canelés (caramelised on the outside and then custardy inside) and delicate orange and raspberry friands.

 Just keep an eye out for the quietly smug locals who act like they own the place.
 In a funny sort of way, they do.